-Weight Metric Key Performance Indicator Goal Type of Measure ~90% Revenue Growth Total Revenue Based on Business Plan Quantitative Cost Control Variable Costs Customer Service Net Promoter Score ~10% Other Varies Varies (i.e., completion, roll-out, etc.) Qualitative
+Weight Metric Key Performance Indicator Goal Type of Measure ~90% Revenue Growth Total Revenue Based on Business Plan Quantitative Cost Control Variable Costs Customer Service Net Promoter Score ~10% Other Varies Varies (i.e. completion, roll-out, etc.) Qualitative

-- Payout is subject to (1) adherence to fixed cost goals set forth in the Business Plan and (2) attainment of Threshold AIP Adjusted EBITDA Goals - Achievement of total scorecard goals is capped at 100% of target, with the result multiplied by 0%-150% based on attainment of AIP Adjusted EBITDA Goals (from Below-Threshold to Maximum).
+- Payout (1) is subject to attainment of Threshold AIP Adjusted EBITDA Goals and (2) can be reduced based on achievement of fixed cost goals set forth in the Business Plan. - Achievement of total scorecard goals is capped at 100% of target, with the result multiplied by 0%-150% based on attainment of AIP Adjusted EBITDA Goals (from Below-Threshold to Maximum).

-2022 AIP Results and Payouts
+2023 AIP Results and Payouts

-Payouts under the Adjusted EBITDA component of the 2022 AIP were 150% of target, reflecting the Company's attainment of total Adjusted EBITDA of \$4.1 billion, including Adjusted EBITDA of \$3.7 billion for the Americas segment, which exceeded the Maximum AIP Adjusted EBITDA Goals.
-Payouts under the Individual Component were based on scorecard results multiplied by attainment of the applicable AIP Adjusted EBITDA Goals and reflected that each NEO adhered to fixed cost goals.
-For example, for the CEO, the Individual Component of the scorecard was determined based on a quantitative assessment of the scorecard factors, including robust revenue growth, cost control and improved net promoter scores, for a score of 86 out of 100 points.
-Accordingly, actual payouts under the 2022 AIP were as follows:
+Payouts under the Adjusted EBITDA component of the 2023 AIP were 97% and 96% of target, for Global and Americas, respectively.
+Payouts under the Individual Component were based on scorecard results multiplied by attainment of the applicable AIP Adjusted EBITDA Goals and reflected the extent to which each NEO attained his or her fixed cost goals.
+For example, for our CEO, the Individual Component of the scorecard was determined based on a quantitative assessment of the scorecard factors, including revenue growth, cost control and improved net promoter scores, for a score of 91 out of 100 points.
+Actual payouts under the 2023 AIP were as follows: